EliseyAgustin/EliseyAgustin/README.md

-### ¡Hola, Mundo! 👋 Soy Agustín Elisey Larco 🌟
+### Hello, World! 👋 I'm Agustín Elisey Larco 🌟
 ---
-## 📚 Estudiante de Informática y Tecnologías Web en la [Universidad Nacional Del Oeste](https://www.uno.edu.ar).
+## 📚 Student of Computer Science and Web Technologies at the [Universidad Nacional Del Oeste](https://www.uno.edu.ar).

-🎓 ¡Con 21 años, apasionado por la tecnología y el aprendizaje autodidacta! 💡
+🎓 21 years old, passionate about technology and self-taught learning! 💡

-🔐💻 Explorando el mundo de la ciberseguridad y dominando el arte de Linux. 🛡️🐧
+🔐💻 Exploring the world of cybersecurity and mastering the art of Linux. 🛡️🐧

-## Lenguajes y herramientas que manejo:
+## Languages and tools I handle:
 - Java ☕
 - C 🔍
 - JavaScript 🌐